 Though commercial real estate has always been data-driven, aggregating and analyzing data at scale has been a persistent challenge, as each deal and lease has been housed on disparate spreadsheets.
-It’s been said time and time again: When it comes to lease and sales comps, property listing and transaction tracking, the problem is not the availability of data; it’s pulling all the separate sources into one place so it can be effectively analyzed.
+It’s been repeated time and time: When it comes to leasing and sales comps, property listing, and transaction tracking, the problem is not the availability of data; it’s pulling all the separate sources into one place so it can be effectively analyzed.

 In recent years, a new generation of business intelligence tools tailored to commercial real estate has cropped up to address this issue.
 Companies like NavigatorCRE are building incredibly flexible and intuitive platforms that can break down siloed systems, clearly visualize data and give owners and asset managers the tools they need to drive better decision making.

-Aside from the sunk costs, this trend comes as a welcome relief to the companies that have spent years and millions of dollars trying to build their own internal tools, interfaces and data warehouses.
-Despite the resources deployed into these projects, most owners would be in a better position subscribing to a world-class data visualization platform, rather than trying to build their own.
+Aside from the sunk costs, this trend comes as a welcome relief to the companies that have spent years and millions of dollars trying to build their own internal tools, interfaces, and data warehouses.
+However, despite the resources deployed into these projects, most owners would be better positioned to subscribe to a world-class data visualization platform rather than trying to build their own.

 2. Operational And Asset Intelligence

-Unfortunately for owners, the skilled professionals they’ve relied on won’t be around forever: 55% of engineering managers are over the age of 55, and 86% are over the age of 45.
+Unfortunately for owners, the skilled professionals they’ve relied on won’t be around forever: 55% of engineering managers are over 55, and 86% are over the age of 45.
 Like it or not, the shrinking labor pool is forcing owners to find a way to do more with less.

 For the day-to-day work of operating a building, data captured with sensors can unlock powerful insights around maintenance and repairs.
-For example, engineers can save time by maintaining equipment based on its actual usage, instead of based on a calendar date.
+For example, engineers can save time by maintaining equipment based on its actual usage instead of a calendar date.

-At the same time, the data can detect pre-failure conditions in equipment so that issues can be addressed in a proactive manner, saving time, money and tenant frustration.
-Going a step further, firms like ours are embedding this data within mobile apps and virtual reality, also known as “digital twins,” to enable one highly experienced engineer to effectively manage and support lower-skilled operators remotely, again saving time and money.
+At the same time, the data can detect pre-failure conditions in equipment so that issues can be addressed proactively, saving time, money, and tenant frustration.
+Going a step further, firms like ours are embedding this data within mobile apps and virtual reality, also known as “digital twins,” to enable one highly experienced engineer to manage and support lower-skilled operators remotely effectively, again saving time and money.

 These solutions themselves have returns on investment of around 12-18 months, but the value goes beyond that.
 As the real estate owners and investors see their yields shrink due to a softening economy and increasing regulations in major markets, maximizing net operating income (NOI) and asset value through cost savings will become critical.